-In 2013 Professor Guglielmo Verdirame and I were awarded funding under the RCUK-DSTL Science and Security programme for a project that will examine the challenges presented by cyber-technologies for the legal regulation of armed conflict.
+In 2013 Professor Guglielmo Verdirame and Gow were awarded funding under the RCUK-DSTL Science and Security programme for a project that examined the challenges presented by cyber-technologies for the legal regulation of armed conflict.

-In 2013 I was awarded a three-year Leverhulme Major Research Fellowship to examine the defining trial of the ICTY, that of Ratko Mladic, and its impact on the evolution of international criminal justice.
+In 2013 he was awarded a three-year Leverhulme Major Research Fellowship examining the defining trial of the ICTY, that of Ratko Mladic, and its impact on the evolution of international criminal justice.

-I am presently writing books on war and war crimes, war crimes and the media, the Yugoslav war and the changing character of war, revolution war and the arts, and law, politics and strategy in international peace and security.
-I am writing shorter studies and research papers on the UK and China; international involvement in ending conflict in the former Yugoslavia; the United Nations Mission in Kosovo; and the war crimes documentaries of Leslie Woodhead.
+He writes books on war and war crimes, war crimes and the media, the Yugoslav war and the changing character of war, revolution war and the arts, and law, politics and strategy in international peace and security.
+He is writing shorter studies and research papers on the UK and China; international involvement in ending conflict in the former Yugoslavia; the United Nations Mission in Kosovo; and the war crimes documentaries of Leslie Woodhead.

-Please refer to the Research Portal for a publications list or download this document: ProfJamesGow-MajorPublications3
+Please refer to the Research Portal for a full publications list or download this document: ProfJamesGow-MajorPublications3

 Professor Gow is happy to supervise PhD students in the following subject areas: